 - Big Fancy Castle: The Imperial Palace, which isn't surprising considering it used to be the Jedi Temple (which they presumably cleaned up after the Jedi Purge).

 - Butt-Monkey: Coruscant becomes something of an ugly duckling in the New Republic, with the Old Republic's fall at least partly being blamed on Coruscant.
-The capital gets rotated, and one of the things that really attracts outlying planets to the new government is that Coruscant is no longer the capital, giving them the chance to give one last "fuck you" to the crown jewel of the Galaxy.
+The capital gets rotated, and one of the things that really attracts outlying planets to the new government is that Coruscant is no longer the capital.

 - Canon Immigrant: The name "Coruscant" originated from The Thrawn Trilogy before it was decanonized into the Legends segment (the name stuck, however, due to being used in the Prequel Trilogy).
 It was still used as the former name of the Imperial capital, but the planet was described as having hills, isolated towers, greenery and mountain ranges instead of being the City Planet it is now.